-11.a Start-up and Shutdown Provisions.
+- 11.a Start-up and Shutdown Provisions.
 Pursuant to SWCAA 400-081 "Start-up and Shutdown", technology based emission standards and control technology determinations shall take into consideration the physical and operational ability of a source to comply with the applicable standards during start-up or shutdown.
-Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA shall include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown.

-Nonroad Diesel Engines.
-Visible emissions from diesel engines associated with rock crushing operations may exhibit excess opacity upon startup even when in proper working order.
-Accordingly, the visual emissions limits listed in the permit for these units are not applicable during the startup period defined in the permit.
-The general opacity standard from SWCAA 400-040 of 20% continues to apply during startup and shutdown.

-- 11.b Alternate Operating Scenarios.
+Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA shall include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown. - Diesel Engines.
+Diesel engines may exhibit higher than normal opacity during startup.
+Accordingly, the visual emissions limit for the diesel engine power units are not applicable during the startup period defined in the permit.
+General opacity standards continue to apply. - 11.b Alternate Operating Scenarios.
 SWCAA conducted a review of alternate operating scenarios applicable to equipment affected by this permitting action.
 The permittee did not propose or identify any applicable alternate operating scenarios.
 Therefore, none were included in the permit requirements. - 11.c Pollution Prevention Measures.
 SWCAA conducted a review of possible pollution prevention measures for the facility.
 No pollution prevention measures were identified by either the permittee or SWCAA separate or in addition to those measures required under BACT considerations.
 Therefore, none were included in the permit requirements.